 - Functional rhinoplasty: A functional rhinoplasty is a nose surgery performed in order to improve breathing.
 This may involve spreader grafts for internal valve narrowing or other techniques to correct an external valve collapse.

 - Internal/external valve collapse and stenosis: Internal valve collapse can be treated by putting strips of cartilage in the collapsed section, or by reattaching cartilage to the septum.

 To learn more about Dr. Rizk’s use of grafts in rhinoplasty, contact our office today.

 Which Graft Materials Does Dr. Rizk Prefer?

-He also uses irradiated cartilage (harvested from a cadaver) in some cases, especially in revision rhinoplasty procedures in which the nasal framework needs to be reconstructed.
-Irradiated cartilage becomes necessary when ear cartilage won’t suffice (because stronger cartilage is needed) and the patient has no extra septal cartilage to harvest.
+Furthermore, Dr. Rizk also uses irradiated cartilage (harvested from a cadaver) in some cases, especially in revision rhinoplasty procedures in which the nasal framework needs to be reconstructed.
+Irradiated cartilage becomes necessary when ear cartilage will not suffice (because stronger cartilage is needed) and the patient has no extra septal cartilage to harvest.
 It is particularly useful for supporting the nasal tip when a stiff, flat piece of cartilage is needed.

 It should also be noted that there are types of grafts Dr. Rizk does not like to use.
 For example, he never uses silicone grafts.
-He also avoids using grafts from a patient’s own rib due to: potential scarring; the risk of damage to the lung and/or pleura (the tissue that surrounds the lung); and the risk that this type of graft may dissolve.
+He also avoids using grafts from a patient’s own rib due to potential scarring, the risk of damage to the lung and/or pleura (the tissue that surrounds the lung), and the potential for this type of graft to dissolve over time.